tarwn/lessthandot-hugo/blogs/content/posts/2010-11-15-unit-testing-costs-too-much-twice-the-co.md

 ---
 Last week I had the pleasure of presenting at a [.Net Code Camp][1] on the topic of Unit Testing.
 A key theme of the session was barriers to adoption and the values we can achieve using this tool.

 The main barrier to my adoption of Unit Testing was the idea that writing twice as much code would increase the value of my work.
-Twice as much code, as was pointed out in a response to [my post two week&#8217;s ago][2], sounds like higher maintenance costs, higher initial development costs, and a greater opportunity for bugs.
+Twice as much code, as was pointed out in a response to [my post two week's ago][2], sounds like higher maintenance costs, higher initial development costs, and a greater opportunity for bugs.

 ## How Does Adding Code Increase Value?